letoram/arcan/src/a12/net/README.md

 Where the keyfile name is restricted to visible [a-Z0-9] part of the ASCII set of characters.
 The key is, per x25519, 32-bytes crypotgraphically secure randomness.
-If the file has that size, it will be interpreted as such.
-If it is larger than that, all leading bytes will be treated as a line separated list of hosts. e.g.
+There can be multiple hosts per keyfile and the first whitespace on each line separates key from b64 encoded private key.

-    myhost1:port
+    myhost1:port b64encoded-privk
-		10.0.1.20:port
+		10.0.1.20:port b64encoded-privk
-		myhost20:port
-		<32b random>

 This means that you can simply reference:

-    ARCAN_CONNPATH=a12://keyname some_software
+    ARCAN_CONNPATH=a12://keyname@ some_software

 And it will try the list in sequential priority until one connects, or migrate should the server- end of the connection fail hard.